 The Rubottom Foreign Service Scholarship is awarded to highly qualified undergraduates majoring in Political Science, History, International Studies, Economics or World Languages at Southern Methodist University.
 Applicants must have completed 60 hours of coursework with a minimum GPA of 3.3.
 In addition to committing to a minimum of 3 years of foreign language study, the scholarship recipient, under the direction of a faculty member, will enroll in a directed readings course and produce a significant research paper suitable for public presentation during the spring semester.
 The objective of this scholarship is to strongly encourage students to consider careers in the U.S. Foreign Service and in international affairs, so the paper should reflect a subject or issue congruent with this objective.
 The recipient will be awarded a scholarship in the amount of $5000, which will be distributed in two $2500 installments at the beginning of fall/spring terms.

-These scholarships were established to reflect Marion Tower’s experience as a world traveler and a student of languages and cultures; in her memory, they support Highland Capital Management (HCM) Tower Scholars who are undertaking similar endeavors.
+These scholarships were established to reflect Marian Tower’s experience as a world traveler and a student of languages and cultures.
+In her memory, this scholarship supports Highland Capital Management Tower Scholars who are undertaking similar endeavors through a summer or semester SMU Abroad program.
 The scholarships will be awarded to HCM Tower Scholars who study abroad for a summer or semester through SMU Abroad programs.

 Summer Deadline: February 1